keyboard-magpie/duelling-lizards/readme.md

-A split 36 key ergo, which uses one pro micro, and two midi cables (5 pin din), to work.
+A split 36 key ergo, which uses one elite c/goldfish/comet (pro micro won't work!), and two midi cables (5 pin din), to work.

 Also has a breakout for an ADNS sensor, because why not.